 In the early days Lou was the bassist in Red Guitars.
 First single Good Technology was championed by the late, great John Peel who played it on Radio One.
 It made number 1 in the Indie chart and number 11 in his Festive Fifty.
 Two albums, a handful of Peel sessions and top ten Indie hits later they had toured with The Smiths, appeared on The Tube, The Old Grey Whistle Test, Oxford Road Show, John Peel’s Sounds of the Suburbs and loads of European TV shows.
-They played hundreds of gigs, went out to dinner with Richard Branson, signed to Virgin Records and split…but you can still visit them here.
+They were fiercely independent, played hundreds of gigs, went out to dinner with Richard Branson, and eventually signed to Virgin Records … you can still visit them here, and check out our 30th Anniversary Good Technology Competition.

 Meanwhile, Rich – also a bassist – was getting rave revues in Where? magazine “Catchy tunes and bass lines reminiscent of the Red Guitars”.